 Here’s the top twelve business planning mistakes I most often come across:-

 Every business plan needs to describe the opportunity in detail.
-It must also detail how that opportunity can, and will by this plan, be exploited profitably, effectively and successfully.
+It must also detail how that opportunity can, and will be exploited profitably, effectively and successfully.
 A good business plan can visualise the opportunity and articulate the company’s ability to reach a viable opportunity, this is a credibility cliff.
-Many emerging markets do not yet exist, so being able to identify why an opportunity will exist is a vital first objective which a business plan must be able to identify, clarity and define to your audience.
+Many emerging markets do not yet exist.
+So being able to identify why an opportunity will exist is a vital first objective which a business plan must be able to identify, clarity and define to its audiences.

 Tomorrow is a difficult place to plan for, but being able to identify and make that opportunity viable is the most critical test any business plan has.
 It is also the most common reason they fail.
 What will that opportunity look like, size, value and needs?
 Your executive summary and the wider plan must describe the viability of the opportunity in terms such as:-